Anaminus/rbxmk/fragments/en-us/commands/doc.md

 Mode | Name   | Description
 -----|--------|------------
-Raw  | (none) | Displays the content of queried topic.
+Frag | `frag` | Displays the content of queried topic.
 List | `list` | Lists the sub-topics and sub-sections of a queried topic.

-## Raw mode
+## Frag mode
-With no mode specified (that is, one argument), the doc command receives a fragment reference, and displays the content of that topic.
+Frag mode receives a fragment reference, and displays the content of that topic.

-	rbxmk doc types/Instance:Methods/FindFirstChild
+	rbxmk doc frag types/Instance:Methods/FindFirstChild

 If the topic has no content, but has sub-topics, then these sub-topics are listed instead (see List mode).
-If no topic is specified, then all top-level topics are listed.
+If no query is specified, then all top-level topics are listed.

 ## List mode